YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * If any region name does not map to an existing accessible file, or if any element of the destination list is invalid, BACKUP rejects the command with an error.

 * region-list may specify more than one region of the current global directory in a list.
-Regions are case insensitive, separated by a comma, and wildcards can be used to specify them.
+Regions are case-insensitive, separated by a comma, and wildcards can be used to specify them.
 Any region-name may include the wildcard characters \* and % (remember to escape them to protect them from inappropriate expansion by the shell).
 Any region name expansion occurs in M (ASCII) collation order.

 * Depending on the type of backup, destination-list may be a single directory, or a comma separated list of destinations including files, piped commands, or a TCP socket address (a combination of IPv4 or IPV6 hostname and a port number).